-However this paragraph also incorrectly creates an impression that the Council has been working with landowners to identify means of mitigating the impacts of the Scheme and actively pursuing private treaty negotiations in parallel with the preparation of the CPO.
-As demonstrated above no negotiations in relation to acquiring the land have taken place.
-In fact, the first on-site meeting with the Objector to consider the practical implications of the proposed temporary and permanent land take will have on farm accesses, farming operations and other practical business considerations is not scheduled to take place until March 23rd, the day after the window for objections to the CPO closes.
+However, this paragraph also incorrectly creates an impression that the Council has been working with landowners to identify means of mitigating the impacts of the Scheme and actively pursuing private treaty negotiations in parallel with the preparation of the CPO.
+In fact, the first on-site meeting to discuss the practical implications of the proposed land take under the CPO is scheduled to take place on March 23rd, the day after the window for objections to the CPO close.